Q: What are the system requirements for running PIPseeker?

 Q: PIPseeker shows an error message: “System ulimit check failed”

-A: This indicates reaching the operating system’s limit on the number of simultaneously open files, and happens during STAR’s BAM sorting step.
+A: This indicates that the operating system’s limit on the number of simultaneously open files is too low.
+This will cause a failure during STAR’s BAM sorting step.
 Reduce the number of STAR threads using

 --star-threads or increase the system ulimit.

 --skip-preflight to skip this check.

 Q: PIPseeker fails immediately with ‘GLIBC_2.29’ Error

 A: This is typically seen when trying to run PIPseeker on a linux distribution that is not supported.
 Please check the PIPseeker User Guide for more information.